Belgian Sheepdogs

 Does best in home with a good-sized, fenced, outdoor area that can be used for training, playing and the other normal dog needs.

-While he enjoys being be outside for short periods of time - preferably with you, he mostly want to be inside or wherever
+While he enjoys being be outside for short periods of time - preferably with you, he mostly wants to be inside or wherever

 the family is.

-is quite large and might be a little overwhelming for toddlers.
+is quite large and might be overwhelming for toddlers.

-Belgian Sheepdogs are not recommended for elderly owners or sedentary environments due to High exercise needs.
+Belgian Sheepdogs are not recommended for senior owners or sedentary environments due to high exercise needs.

 But don't rule out this protective and loyal breed if you can arrange for his needs to be met with outside help.